A frequency-independent bound on trigonometric polynomials of Gaussians and applications: Introduction

-where $\{\Psi_\eps\}$ is a class of Gaussian random fields of ``singularity" $\frac{\alpha}{2}$, $\trig_{+}$ and $\trig_{-}$ denote cosine and sine functions respectively, $\tT_{(m-1)}(\cdot)$ is the operator that removes the first $m-1$ chaos components from the random variable, $K$ is a suitable integration kernel with prescribed singularity at the origin, and $\varphi^\lambda$ is the smooth test function $\varphi$ rescaled at scale $\lambda$.
+where the integral is taken over $x,y \in \R^d$, $\{\Psi_\eps\}$ is a class of Gaussian random fields over $\R^d$ of ``singularity" $\frac{\alpha}{2}$, $\trig_{+}$ and $\trig_{-}$ denote cosine and sine functions respectively, $\theta_{\fx}$ and $\theta_{\fy}$ are the frequencies in the trigonometric functions, $\tT_{(m-1)}(\cdot)$ is the operator that removes the first $m-1$ chaos components from the random variable, $K$ is a suitable integration kernel with prescribed singularity at the origin, and $\varphi^\lambda$ is the smooth test function $\varphi$ with compact support rescaled at scale $\lambda \in (0,1)$.
 Quantities of the type \eqref{e:main_form} arise naturally from weak universality problems for singular stochastic PDEs, such as KPZ and dynamical $\Phi^4_3$.